instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 1.2.29

+* Add an additional port to the Instana Agent `Service` definition, for the OpenTelemetry registered IANA port 4317.

 ### 1.2.28

 * Fix deployment when `cluster.name` is not specified.
 Should be allowed according to docs but previously broke the Pod